qdm12/gluetun-wiki/contributing/add-a-provider.md

     ```

     to match the 'common' settings from their Openvpn configuration files.
-    Note several server-specific OpenVPN options come from the server information in `internal/storage/servers.json`.
+    Note several server-specific OpenVPN options come from the server information from the gluetun-servers package's provider json files.
     Some are also automatically set for example if `VPN_INTERFACE=tun`.

 ## Settings validation